Scaruffi.com

 Mockup of a woman’s hand holding an iphone, using scaruffi.com. text is incredibly small because the site is not responsive

-My redesign
+My Redesign

-image of my redesign of the desktop version of the scaruffi.com homepage. it shows white text against a teal-green background.
+Screenshot of my redesign of the desktop version of the scaruffi.com homepage. it shows white text against a teal-green background.
 Contrast is highly improved and meets AA standards across the board

-image of my redesign of the music page of scaruffi.com
+screenshot of my redesign of the music page of scaruffi.com

-image of my redesign of the bio page of scaruffi.com
+screenshot of my redesign of the bio page of scaruffi.com

 Mockup of a woman’s hand holding an iphone, using my redesign of scaruffi.com. text is nice and large and readable

-Image of the mobile version of my redesign of Scaruffi.com’s homepage
+screenshot of the mobile version of my redesign of Scaruffi.com’s homepage

-image of the mobile version of my redesign of the “latest posts” page
+screenshot of the mobile version of my redesign of the “latest posts” page

-image of the mobile version of my redesign of the music page
+screenshot of the mobile version of my redesign of the music page

 The pitch

-“My name is Sam Donnelly and I’m a U.S.-based UI Designer as well as a daily user of your website.
+“My name is Sam Donnelly and I’m a U.S.-based UX/UI Designer focused on accessibility as well as a daily user of your website.
 It came to my attention recently that you are looking for someone to help restyle and redesign parts of Scaruffi.com, and I would be tremendously excited to be involved.
 Given that I’m fairly inexperienced I thought the best way to demonstrate my ability would be to just go ahead and do a hypothetical redesign to give you an idea of what I currently have in mind.
 Of course, any and everything can be changed and this prototype is simply meant to show my ability and interest.
 That being said I do firmly believe your users would welcome these changes if you were to decide to implement a design similar to this which emphasizes accessibility.

 I’ve attached two PDFs with screenshots of both a web and a mobile design, in case you are open to building a mobile/responsive version of scaruffi.com.
 Based on the description in the volunteer page on your website I got the sense that you are looking for more of a fresh coat of paint than a major overhaul, so I tried to keep that in mind while working on this.
 I would be happy to walk you through any design decisions and answer any questions you might have.
 I can also send over a clickable prototype if you would like.